-You know how when you go to the grocery store to buy milk there are some price differences?
+When you go to the grocery store to buy milk, there are some obvious price differences.
 Organic milk is going to cost a dollar or two more than regular milk.
 You can understand the reason for the price difference and it’s not exactly extreme.

-When you shop for LASIK, however, you’re probably going to find that one doctor charges just $800 an eye while another doctor charges $5,000 an eye.
+When you shop for LASIK, however, you’re probably going to find larger discrepancies.
+One doctor charges just $800 an eye while another doctor charges $5,000 an eye.
 That’s a big difference, right?
 For a moment, you may be excited that you found the $800 doctor.
-As the news sinks in, however, you may remember that old adage, “you get what you pay for” and start to wonder why your new doctor is so much cheaper than the other doctor.
+As the news sinks in, however, you may remember that old adage, “You get what you pay for.”
+You start to wonder why your new doctor is so much cheaper than the other doctor.

 Choosing LASIK, and selecting a doctor, can be a stressful time in your life.
-It seems like everyone is just trying to sell you their services instead of honestly answering your surgery questions.
-Doctors can basically charge you what they choose to and there simply aren’t rigid guidelines governing their fees.
+It seems like everyone is just trying to sell you their services instead of honestly answering your questions.
+Doctors can basically charge you what they choose to.
+And, there simply aren’t rigid guidelines governing their fees.

 The bottom line is that the price of LASIK surgery varies widely from doctor to doctor.

-When choosing how much you want to spend on LASIK, keep in mind paying a doctor to cut into your eye and burn it with a laser does come with a few risks!
+When choosing how much you want to spend on LASIK, keep in mind the expertise that comes with surgery.
+Paying a doctor to cut into your eye and burn it with a laser does carry a few risks!

-In deciding whether or not to pay for LASIK surgery, it’s important to consider both the risks and benefits before you sign up.
+In deciding whether the cost of LASIK eye surgery is worth it, consider both the risks and benefits before you sign up.

 The most common complication resulting from LASIK surgery is dry eyes, which can become a permanent and painful condition.
-“Sands of the Sahara,” or Diffuse Lamellar Keratitis, is another possible outcome, which basically means dead cells get stuck behind your corneal flap, and these misplaced cells cause an inflammatory reaction that can result in scarring and even permanent vision loss.
+“Sands of the Sahara,” or Diffuse Lamellar Keratitis, is another possible outcome.
+It basically means dead cells get stuck behind your corneal flap.
+These misplaced cells cause an inflammatory reaction that can result in scarring and even permanent vision loss.